 Director of Climate Change Mitigation and Adaptation

 E-mail: Gabriela.Marquez@ambiente.gob.do

+CC: Lisandra Rodriguez, Lisandra.Rodriguez@ambiente.gob.do

 Cc: Georgina Canario Féliz, Georgina.Canario@environmente.gob.do

 One kick-off meeting shall be held no later than 15 days after the contract award has been notified.
 The meeting will bring together relevant representatives.
 There should be close collaboration with all stakeholders from the preparation of the task to its completion.
 Regular exchanges should also take place on the progress of the mission and any difficulties that may arise.
 Any change in contact shall be notified by the party concerned to the others.